<

 Kings

-Mountain.
-Matthew's oldest son, Haile Talbot, moved to
+Mountain (1780), in which he fought.
+Matthew's oldest son, Haile Talbot,

 subsequent